CubeFactory2/cubefactory/README.md

 ## Licence

-The CubeFactory 2 is licensed under the termes of the creative commons by sa.
+The CubeFactory 2 is licensed under the terms of CC-BY-SA-4.0.

 ---